StellarSand/privacy-settings/README.md

 ## License
-This project (except the icons) is licensed under the terms of [MIT License](https://github.com/StellarSand/privacy-settings/blob/main/LICENSE).
+This project is licensed under the terms of [MIT License](https://github.com/StellarSand/privacy-settings/blob/main/LICENSE), except for the icons which are owned by their respective trademark holders and are subject to their own licenses.